researchschool/researchschool/index.md

 11 - 29 November 2019, Kungsholmen Vastra Gymnasium

-The ResearchSchool initiative aims at bringing research to high school students in Stockholm by introducing them to programming languages and research with bioinformatics.

-**Past editions:** the first edition of the ResearchSchool took place in May 2019.
-You can read more about it [here][1]
+The ResearchSchool initiative aims at bringing research to high school students in Stockholm by introducing them to programming languages and research with bioinformatics. **The first edition** of the ResearchSchool took place in May 2019.
+You can read more about it [here][1].

+For students: if you are taking this class, please go to [instructions][2] to learn what you need to do.

 [1]: https://www.scilifelab.se/news/scilifelab-brings-research-to-school/
+[2]: instructions.md